-• Mothers reentering the workforce.
+• Mothers re-entering the workforce

 The programme will cover:

-Benefits of the Rahma - Connect, Belong and Thrive in the Workplace Programme:
+Benefits of the We Thrive Together Programme:

-• Join a cohort of women from diverse ethnic backgrounds and become part of a supportive community where you can connect with peers, share knowledge and develop professional relationships.
+• Join a cohort of women from diverse ethnic backgrounds and become part of a supportive community where you can connect with peers, share knowledge, and develop professional relationships.

 • Participate in 6 x 2-hour practical and interactive online workshops that will provide you with the knowledge, tools, and confidence to connect, network and thrive.

-• Learn from two inspiring guest speakers who will share valuable insights from their experiences in various sectors.
+• Learn from inspiring guest speakers who will share valuable insights from their experiences in various sectors.

 • Access a private online platform for your cohort to exchange knowledge and experiences.